ulicious/hermes/doc/index.rst

 3. Run the routing algorithm for all start locations.
 4. Optionally create plots for the generated results.

+The main algorithm can also be run for several alternative algorithm configuration files in one batch.
+In that mode each scenario writes its ``location_results`` and ``algorithm_tracking`` outputs to a result folder named exactly like the configuration file.

 The documentation in this folder reflects the current repository structure, the active YAML configuration files, and the parameter set used by the latest code in ``scripts._1_script_process_raw_data``,